Kzra/Bioduino/contamination_alarm_for_pipette_tip_box/README.md

 Full tutorial: https://create.arduino.cc/projecthub/kzra/contamination-alarm-for-pipette-tip-box-16ff1c

-Unfortunately I am pretty absent minded and I often forget to close my pipette tip box when I have finished pipetting.
+Unfortunately I am pretty absent minded and I sometimes forget to close my pipette tip box when I have finished pipetting.
 This is annoying and costly.
 In this past I have had to re-autoclave a pipette tip box that I left open over night.

 I wanted a cost effective solution to my problem.
 How do I stop myself forgetting to close the pipette tip box?
 As an Arduino enthusiast, I knew that microcontroller programming was the solution.
 In this project I have created a modular (i.e. detachable) circuit that can be mounted on a pipette tip box.
 The circuit senses if the pipette tip box is open using a force sensitive resistor (fsr) located at the back of the box.
 If the box is left open for over a minute the Arduino sounds an alarm until the box is closed again.